Doctor takes notes while veteran lays on couch talking about a secondary mental health condition

 Some of the most common Secondary Conditions cited in VA disability claims include:

-Traumatic injuries or debilitating illnesses often produce additional issues requiring treatment.
-This can create further financial strain and stress for disabled veterans and their families.
+Coordinating care for multiple service-connected conditions and secondary complications is often time-consuming and stressful.
+Consequently, this can create further financial strain and stress for disabled veterans and their families.

 How to Qualify for VA Disability Benefits for a Secondary Condition

-To Secondary Condition claim, you first need to have evidence of a service-connected disability.
+For a Secondary Condition claim, you first need to have evidence of a service-connected disability.
 From there, you need to present medical evidence that your service-connected disability led to your Secondary Condition.
-Or, you need to show or that a health issue you had prior to entering the service got worse after you sustained your original service-related disability.

-Certain Secondary Conditions are considered presumptive conditions by the VA, which makes the disability benefits claims process a little smoother.
 Essentially, the VA recognizes that service-connected disabilities have common complications.
 For example, developing arthritis after sustaining severe joint damage to your wrist.

 In either case, you may still need to undergo a C&P exam to evaluate the existence and circumstances of your Secondary condition.
 Then, the VA will use the evidence you have offered and the results of the C&P exam to determine if they should adjust your disability rating